-DevOps is a methodology that is accepted an View Post followed by lots of organizations but the major fact of bridging and leaning the gap between DEV team and OPS team is getting sacrificed somewhere.
+DevOps is a methodology that is accepted a View Post followed by lots of organizations but the major fact of bridging and leaning the gap between DEV team and OPS team is getting sacrificed somewhere.
 That is where we need DevOps Automation to remove and overcome those existing glitches.

 Why do we need Automation in DevOps?

 DevOps is a kind of drastic shift from traditional software practices to modern practices of software delivery that too without hampering the quality.
-To adopt this method fully a lot of efforts must be put to make understand already following the agile and old convention way of waterfall models stakeholders or developers along with testing team and development teams.
+To adopt this method fully a lot of effort must be put to make understand already following the agile and old convention way of waterfall models stakeholders or developers along with testing teams and development teams.
 We will take an example to understand why do we need automation in DevOps.
 A customer product when goes for production is assumed that it goes through various phases of the software development life cycle.
 Each phase from development to deployment includes lots of manual efforts.
-Therefore, what if we automate and change all phases without involving much manual efforts between DevOps and stakeholders.
+Therefore, what if we automate and change all phases without involving much manual effort between DevOps and stakeholders.

 To get a good understanding we can take one more example like the old way of raising the change requests or tickets.
 A customer will first raise a concern or ticket.
 It will be then be forwarded to the IT team and then the IT team will further send it to the OPS team and send it back to the OPS team for testing, thus leading to a communication gap between all the teams and time-consuming processes.
 Most importantly hampering the final feedback loop.